Military Sealift Command Change of Command

 Norfolk, Va.
 (Sept.
-8, 2023) Rear Adm.
-(Ret.)
-Michael A. Wettlaufer, commander, Military Sealift Command (MSC), delivers remarks aboard USS Dwight D. Eisenhower (CVN 69) during his retirement portion of MSC’s change of command ceremony held on board the ship, Sept.
+8, 2023) Gen. Jacqueline Van Ovost, commander, United States Transportation Command, deliver remarks aboard USS Dwight D. Eisenhower (CVN 69) during MSC’s change of command ceremony held on board the ship, Sept.
 8, 2023.
 The change of command ceremony is a naval tradition where the outgoing commander symbolically relinquishes command and authority by passing the division's colors to the presiding officer, who will hand the colors to the incoming commander, thus beginning a new era of leadership for the incoming commander.
 (U.S. Navy photo by Ryan Carter)

 |Date Taken: